 Related Reading: 8 Relationship Problems You Can Face If You Had Toxic Parents

-7 Signs You’re in A Codependent Relationship
+7 Signs Of Codependency In A Relationship

-Before we discuss how to stop being codependent, it is important to understand the psychology behind it.
+One of the classic codependency symptoms is the vicious cycle that exists between the caretaker and the taker.
+While one partner needs someone to take care of them, the other partner wants to be needed.
+Before we discuss how to overcome codependency, it is important to understand the psychology behind it.
 Psychologists find that most such relationships are between a partner who has an anxious attachment style and one who has an avoidant attachment style.

 On the other hand, those with an avoidant attachment style are individuals who score high on self-esteem but quite low on emotional quotient.
 They feel uncomfortable with too much intimacy and are almost always ready with an exit plan.
 Ironically, the ones with an exit plan usually hold the reins of the relationship while the anxious ones always let the others control them.